Engagé: White indentured servitude in Saint-Domingue

-White Indentured Servitude in Louisiana
+White indentured servitude in Louisiana

 Louisiana had a markedly different pattern of slavery compared to other states in the American South as a result of its Louisiana Creole heritage.
 The scarcity of slaves made Creole planters turn to petits habitants (Creole peasants), and immigrant indentured servitude to supply manual labor; they complimented paid labor with slave labor.
 On many plantations, free people of color and whites toiled side-by-side with slaves.
 This multi-class state of affairs converted many minds to the abolition of slavery.

 High yields of the Creole plantations were partially obtained by better agricultural technology, but also by a more rational use of manual labor.
 The comparison of task completion rates between slave labor and paid labor proved that slave workers produced inferior quality work to paid employees.
 The maintenance of expensive slave labor then could only be justified by the social status that they conferred upon the proprietary planter.
 The following passage is the conversation between two Creole planters on the emancipation of slaves:

 Creoles often referred to engagés as "white slaves", and especially Germans were commonly sold as "white slaves" in Louisiana.
 German engagés became known as "Redemptioners" as they would "redeem" their freedom after some years.

 The children of engagés or petits habitants (Creole peasants) were sometimes abandoned and sold into slavery as whites slaves.
 One of the most famous contemporary stories of these children was that of Sally Miller, the daughter of German engagés who was sold into slavery on a sugar cane plantation.
 The abolitionist Parker Pillsbury wrote in 1853 to his colleague William Lloyd Garrison: "A white skin is no security whatsoever.
 I should no more dare to send white children out to play alone, especially at night ... than I should dare send them into a forest of tigers and hyenas."

 The construction of the New Orleans Canal in 1831 involved almost exclusive use of indentured servitude and was one of Louisiana's deadliest public projects.
 As slave labor was judged too valuable to be used, most of the work was done by Irish engagés.
 The Irish workers died in horrific numbers, but the company tasked to complete the project had no trouble finding more men to take their place, as boatloads of poor Irish engagés continuously arrived in New Orleans.

-No official count was kept of the deaths of the engagés; most historical best guesses fall between 8,000 to 20,000 engagé deaths.
+No official count was kept of the deaths of the engagés; most historical best guesses fall between 8,000 and 20,000 engagé deaths.
 Many engagés were buried without a grave marker in the levee, and for others, their bodies were simply dumped into the roadway-fill beside the canal.
 On November 4, 1990, the Irish Cultural Society of New Orleans dedicated a large Kilkenny marble Celtic cross in New Basin Canal Park to commemorate all of the Irish workers who perished constructing the canal.